philgyford/django-hines/README.md

 #### Editing CSS and JS

-We use gulp, running in the VM, to process Sass and JavaScript:
+We use gulp to process Sass and JavaScript:

 	$ gulp watch